International Brand Name

 Micogel cream is primarily used for treatment of vulvar vaginal candidiasis and wide variety of skin and mucous membrane fungal infections.

-USA Brands Equivalent to miconazole nitrate the salt in Micogel(2%)
+International Brands Equivalent to miconazole nitrate the salt in Micogel(2%)

 Use of miconazole nitrate the salt in Micogel